AshurAxelR/JParsedown/readme.md

 ### Header IDs

-Github automatically generates anchor IDs for each header in Markdown file to make it easier to reference individual sections and create contents.
-JParsedown will attempt to generate the same IDs, so the itra-page links in rendered HTML page still work like on Github.
+Github automatically generates anchor IDs for each header in Markdown file to make it easier to reference individual sections and create the table of contents.
+JParsedown attempts to generate the same IDs, so the itra-page links in rendered HTML page still work like on Github.

-For example, `## Header IDs` will create the following HTML:
+For example, `## Header IDs` creates the following HTML:

 ```
 <h2 id="header-ids">Header IDs</h2>